Magnushhoie/fuz/README.md

 </picture>
          ></h1>
   <p align="center">
-    Fuzzy search your text notes in the terminal.
+    Fuzzy search text or notes in the terminal.
 Blazingly fast, incremental searching and editing using fzf, ripgrep and vim.
 Used daily for 5+ years.
   </p>
 </p>